5 tips for Every Entrepreneur should know for Breaking out of Burnout!

 How many times in your life have you been so bogged down with all the "life stuff" that you feel completely burned out?
-Your mental faculties are lower than normal, your emotions are completely overwhelmed, your ability to handle normal everyday life and tasks is shot.
+You're handling #allthethings in your business and personal life.
+You've maybe even taken on some of other's responsibilities as well.
+Your mental faculties are lower than normal, your emotions are completely overwhelmed, your ability to handle normal everyday life and tasks are shot!
 You’re not sleeping, you may not even be eating or drinking enough.
 Too many plates in the air means eventually something is going to crash.

 Suggestion #2 is to dump everything out of your head.
 Grab a notebook or journal and write down all the things on your “to-do” list and everything that you are doing.
 All of it.
 By dumping it all out of your head and onto the pages you’re dumping all of the muddy water out of your brain.
 Don’t take too long with this.
 Write everything down.
 EVERYTHING.
 Do it quickly and when you find yourself sitting for about a minute with nothing else to write, stop.

 Third, I highly recommend feeling the feels.
 You’ve just gone through a brain dump exercise and I’m sure that brought up some feels.
 Now is the time to feel them.
 Give yourself a predetermined amount of time and feel whatever it is that has come up.
 I suggest no more than an hour because we’re not trying to wallow in our own negative emotions.
 This isn’t emotion soup.

 Maybe you're feeling angry because you think you’ve let your family down.
 Then feel mad.
 Or maybe you feel like you’ve made things harder on your partner and you feel guilty.
 Give yourself that time and space and feel all of the feels and identify them.

 Suggestion #4 is to forgive yourself for anything you need to.
 Forgive other people too.
 Use whatever method of forgiveness works for you and if you don’t have a preferred method, I have a self healing guide on my website.
 Click here for the free healing guide!